fbpx

 Having core stability relies significantly on a solid foundation of rotation

 Imagine you are running.
-Every time you take a step forward to run, you rotate your upper body, specifically your elbows toward your chest’s midsection.
+Every time you take a step forward to run, you rotate your upper body, specifically your elbows, toward your chest’s midsection.
 As you do this, your hips and pelvis rotate in the opposite direction to accommodate your full stride.

 If we can’t keep our core stable when we run, it becomes increasingly hard to be able to rotate adequately.

 And if we can’t rotate adequately, we use much, much more energy than is necessary, and running – the actual motion of the activity – becomes extremely challenging.
+As such, we will go over some specific pelvic floor exercises for running in the following sections.

 Core Rotation Exercises and the Pelvic Floor